withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 ### Adding a tag list to each post

-To make it even easier for readers to navigate your site, on each individual blog post page we can also display a list of its own tags.
+To make it even easier for readers to navigate your site, you can also display a list of each post's own tags.
+You have already built this on the Tag index page, so you can copy and paste your existing work.

-We can copy the styling and the templating from `src/pages/tags/index.astro` almost exactly!
-Remember, to make changes that should appear on **all** your blog pages, we have to edit our layout.
+Remember, to make changes that should appear on **all** your blog pages, you will edit your layout.
+Follow the steps below on your own, and then check your work by comparing it to the [final code sample](#final-code-sample-2).

 1. Go to `src/pages/tags/index.astro` and copy the `<style>` tag.
 Paste it inside `MarkdownPostLayout.astro`.

 2. Go back to `src/pages/tags/index.astro`  copy the entire `<div>`... `</div>` that renders your list of tags.
-Paste it into `MarkdownPostLayout.astro` just above the `<slot />`.
+Paste it into `MarkdownPostLayout.astro` just above the `<slot />` to display a list of tags above your blog post content.

 Before this code will work, you need to make **one small edit**.
 Can you figure out what it is?